cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-PRODUCTION SENTINEL 2-EN.md

 domains: Platform, EO Services
 department: ESPACE
 program: Copernicus
 summary: "Develop and integrate the Systematic Production Service for Sentinel 2 satellite integrated in a high availability platform running 24/7.
-Optimise worfkow to meet SLA of 75 min for L1C and 120 minutes for L2A products.
-Ensure level 2 support"
+Optimise the processing worfkow to meet SLA of 75 min for L1C and 120 minutes for L2A products with input data up to 60 GB."
 ---

 > __Customer__\: European Space Agency (ESA)